 Teacher uninsured rate by state

 Nationally, 4% of the entire teacher population, about 500,000 people across all grades and specialties, has no health insurance.
-We found that when broken down by state, Alaska leads the nation with the highest uninsured rate among teachers at over 11%.
+Alaska leads the nation with the highest uninsured rate among teachers at over 11%.
 Closely following are Texas (7%), Idaho (7%), Florida (7%) and Mississippi (6%).

 Of the total uninsured teachers, elementary school and middle school teachers are the least insured individuals in the industry.
 They represent 34.6% of the uninsured population.